canarybit/cc-docs/docs/products/inspector.md

   ```
   export CBCLIENT_TOKEN=[USER_TOKEN]

-  ./cbclient attestation --environments [TARGET_ENV] --inspector-url https://inspector.confidentialcloud.io
+  ./cbclient attestation --environments [TARGET_ENV] --inspector-url https://api.inspector.confidentialcloud.io
   ```

-  where `TARGET_ENV` is one or more of:
+  where `TARGET_ENV` is currently, one of the following:

   - `snp` for AMD SEV-SNP
   - `tdx` for Intel TDX
-  - `nvtrust` for NVIDIA H100+
-  - `vtpm` for vTPM attestation

 ### Example